zscaler/terraform-aws-zpa-app-connector-modules/modules/terraform-zsac-iam-aws/README.md

-# Zscaler Cloud Connector / AWS IAM Module
+# Zscaler App Connector / AWS IAM Module

 This module creates IAM Policies, Roles, and Instance Profile resources required for successful App Connector deployments.
 As part of Zscaler provided deployment templates most resources have conditional create options leveraged "byo" variables should a customer want to leverage the module outputs with data reference to resources that may already exist in their AWS environment.